InstaZDLL/Besson_Ethan_info1a_164_2023/README.md

 25. [x] Update mysql exceptions in the `mysql_dump_import.py` with a specific custom message. 🔄
 26. [x] Fix the modify button in the `/marques`.
 27. [x] Fix status messages in `add_marque_form.html`.
+28. [ ] Add a gif tutorial for the installation section.

 ### Definitions :